-Next up | Fresh Cranberry Pomegranate Relish, it’s the prettiest side dish, it will add a lovely pop of color to any Thanksgiving table.
+Fresh Cranberry Pomegranate Relish, it’s the prettiest side dish, it will add a lovely pop of color to any Thanksgiving table.
 Make your relish up to 4-5 days ahead of time.

-Lastly, the item that I tend to forget, or to warm up, or put on the table, but inevitably as the dishes are passed, I suddenly realize, eeks the ROLLS!
+Dinner Rolls, one of my favorite parts of a holiday meal!!
 The item that sops up all the wonderful leftover goodies on your plate, dripping with butter, try these light and fluffy Easy Yeast Rolls

 Think about what is on your menu that you can make ahead and plan on making one every few days, from now until Thanksgiving, or better yet, ask those who are joining you to bring along a side or two.
 I cannot tell you enough the one thing I’ve learned about having people over is to ask, don’t do it all alone!

-Whether you are joining others or hosting Thanksgiving yourself, I pray that it is filled with gratitude, I pray you are able to find oodles of reasons to be thankful and that it spills out of you onto others around you!
+Whether you are joining others or hosting Thanksgiving yourself, I pray that it is filled with deep gratitude, I pray you are able to find oodles of reasons to be thankful and that it spills out of you onto others around you!

 A Thanksgiving Psalm